-- (1) For the purposes of this Chapter, a person acquires an interest in a landholder if the person obtains an interest, or the person's interest increases, in the landholder regardless of how it is obtained or increased. - (2) Without limiting subsection (1), a person may acquire an interest in a landholder in the following ways: - (a) a purchase, gift or issue of a unit or share; - (b) a cancellation, redemption or surrender of a unit or share; - (c) an abrogation or alteration of a right pertaining to a unit or share; - (d) a payment of an amount owing for a unit or share; - (e) a declaration of trust over units or shares; - (f) a statutory vesting of units or shares; - (g) if the person holds an interest in the landholder (whether or not as trustee for another person) and the capacity in which the person holds the interest changes (including if there is a change in the beneficial ownership of an interest held by a person as trustee).
+- (1) For the purposes of this Chapter, a person acquires an interest in a landholder if the person obtains an interest, or the person's interest increases, in the landholder regardless of how it is obtained or increased. - (2) Without limiting subsection (1), a person may acquire an interest in a landholder in the following ways: - (a) a purchase, gift or issue of a unit or share; - (b) a cancellation, redemption or surrender of a unit or share; - (c) an abrogation or alteration of a right pertaining to a unit or share; - (d) a payment of an amount owing for a unit or share; - (e) a declaration of trust over units or shares; - (f) a statutory vesting of units or shares; - (g) if the person holds an interest in the landholder (whether or not as trustee for another person) and the capacity in which the person holds the interest changes (including if there is a change in s.
+68 Part 2 - Charging of Duty on Acquisitions of Interests of Landholders the beneficial ownership of an interest held by a person as trustee).